dizzzan/simple-terraform-buildkite-plugin/README.md

-# buildkite-plugin-foreach
+# Simple Terraform Buildkite Plugin

-A plugin for reducing duplication in buildkite pipelines.
+A plugin for generating simple terraform workflow pipeline steps via terraform in docker container.
-After producing the pipeline, a `buildkite-agent pipeline upload` will be performed to ship the generated pipeline.

 ## Example
 Add the following to your `pipeline.yml`: